Automatic flashcard generation

 The sinoatrial (SA) node generates impulses at 60–100 bpm

-Why does the plateau phase of the cardiac action potential prevent tetanic contraction?
+The plateau phase of the cardiac action potential prevents tetanic contraction by maintaining prolonged depolarization

 CLOZE